 The rise of green finance and post-Covid Green New Deals have led to the development of green taxonomies.
 Many such green “classifications” are now underway, spearheaded by the EU, China, South Korea and more than 20 other countries.
 Many green taxonomies, however, are being developed purely from a financial compliance mindset.
 In doing so, we at Arup believe that they overlook another opportunity: that of a green classification tool to help governments define which strategic green industries to develop, in order to foster green growth and job creation.

 We need a green economy definition designed to drive strategic economic policy, rather than only financial compliance.
 To address this we have developed a truly all-encompassing definition of the green economy for strategic policy making, based on a detailed breakdown of environmental, economic and social outcomes.
 Atop this is a taxonomy of 500+ green activities that meet these criteria.
 Building upon existing taxonomies with far greater details, we have built a truly comprehensive vision of what a green economy looks like, and the activities that underpin its development.
-The final taxonomy will be provided in our related report, to be launched at the end of November 2022.
+The final taxonomy is provided in our related report.

 The scale of the green economy